MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 ---
 title: Recommendations for designing an emergency response strategy
-description: Learn how to set up emergency response processes and procedures that your team follows to ensure that an issue is handled in a calm, orderly manner.
+description: Learn how to set up emergency response processes and procedures that your team can follow to ensure that an issue is handled in a calm, orderly manner.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023